Azure-Samples/LegacyDotNetAppMigrationWorkshop/README.md

 In this lab you will create the environment that is needed for the workshop.

-* Run a custom ARM Template to scaffold the resources used during the training
+* Run a custom Bicep file to scaffold the resources used during the training

 ----